Many Students face struggles while writing the dissertation methodology, as it feels confusing and demanding.

 Make sure you investigate and mention alternative options to logically claim that what you did and how you did it is more relevant than what others have done in the same research area.
 This logic will warm up your readers towards your justification for your results (later in the findings chapter).

-Tip 7: Prioritise Reliability and Validity
+Tip 7: Prioritise Reliability And Validity

-One of the tips to write a dissertation methodology flawlessly is to make sure you don’t cling to a methodology that can raise questions about the reliability and validity.
-Make this section precise, accurate, free from errors and provide statistical analysis details where required.
+One of the tips to write a dissertation methodology flawlessly is to make sure you don’t cling to a method that can raise questions about the reliability and validity.

-Tip 8: Choose the Right Sampling Strategy
+Tip 8: Choose The Right Sampling Strategy

 Be as accurate and dominant about your stance regarding your choice of sample and sampling technique as possible.
 Why?
 Because, among other reasons, the finding(s) you conclude from your research will ultimately be generalised back to your research population.

-Assuming that you did everything right by this point, such as identifying your population of interest, sampling from that population with minimal sampling error and so on.
+Assuming that you did everything right by this point, such as identifying your population of interest, sampling from that population with minimal sampling error, and so on.
 Your results would be a whole lot easier to generalise back to your population if you used the appropriate sampling technique, to begin with.

-Tip 9: Include an Appendix For Supporting Materials
+Tip 9: Include An Appendix For Supporting Materials

-The methodology section cannot be completed without including the appendix to provide relevant data, such as questionnaires, responses, or any outliers that need to be mentioned.
+- The methodology section cannot be completed without including the appendix to provide relevant data, such as questionnaires, responses, or any outliers that need to be mentioned.

 Tip 10: Seek Expert Guidance When Needed